Did you know that one in four school-aged kids has a vision problem?

 - Amblyopia, otherwise known as “lazy eye,” is a vision condition that develops when one eye is unable to produce full visual acuity.
 Amblyopia is usually diagnosed in early childhood.
 Sometimes the affected eye will turn, which is a sign there is a problem, but sometimes it doesn’t.
 Kids who have amblyopia will have blurry vision, poor depth perception, and reading difficulties.

 - Hyperopia, also known as farsightedness, is a vision problem in which an object in the distance becomes focused behind the retina.
-Children who have hyperopia can usually see distant objects but have problems seeing things up close, such as a book.
+Children who have hyperopia can usually see things in the distance but have problems seeing things up close, such as a book.

 - Astigmatism is a visual condition in which the cornea is abnormally curved, making objects up close and in the distance blurry.

-- Strabismus, also known as hypertropia or “crossed eyes,” is a condition in which the eyes are misaligned.
-This means one eye turns toward the nose or outward, while the other eye remains fixed.
+- Strabismus, also known as hypertropia or “crossed eyes,” is a condition in which the eyes are misaligned, which makes one eye turn toward the nose or outward, while the other eye remains fixed.
 Uncorrected strabismus can lead to amblyopia.

 Warning Signs of Vision Problems in Children